synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 ### Source Code Walk-through (Javascript File [main.js](web_app/www/main.js)
 The following code walk-through intersperses commentary with source code.

-**NOTE** – the bulk of the Web Socket specific code has been split out into a separate file “syn_websocket.js” – the walk-through for *that* file is after this one.
-Also, the Javascript library “JQuery” is used by this example code.
+**NOTE** – the bulk of the Web Socket specific code has been split out into a separate file "syn_websocket.js" – the walk-through for *that* file is after this one.
+Also, the Javascript library "JQuery" is used by this example code.
 You can learn more about the JQuery library at https://jquery.org .

 ```js
 // (c) Copyright 2015, Synapse Wireless, Inc.